zillionare/python-project-wizard/docs/faq.md

     - PERSONAL_TOKEN (required for publishing document to git pages)
     - TEST_PYPI_API_TOKEN (required for publishing dev release to testpypi)
     - PYPI_API_TOKEN (required for publish )

+???+ Question
+    # first launch of pre-commit failed

+    first time launch `pre-commit run` failed with error: "[WARNING] The 'rev' field of repo 'https://github.com/ambv/black' appears to be a mutable reference (moving tag / branch)"

+    Please follow the instructions to update pre-commit then run again.